tsundoku/tsundoku.github.io/README.md

 Q - *design and copy, they have digital agencies for that sort of, flimflammery, you know?*
 A - yes, they used an agency for the company website, [and it's still good for a laugh](https://www.adweek.com/creativity/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239/)
-A - there are rules for good design, good copy, and good code, it's often handy to know the similarities between them
+A - there are rules for good design, good copy, and good code, and it's handy to know the similarities between them

 Q - *so, what is good code?*
 A - code that doesn't make me think
 A - “there are only two hard things in computer science: cache invalidation and naming things”
-A - good copywriting an essential part of good code
+A - good copywriting is an essential part of good code

 Q - *and how much time do you spend on coding?*
 A - in a good week maybe half of the week, I've never had a job that was only coding